 A legal separation for splitting from your spouse has a list of advantages, including allowing you both to stay on the same insurance plans, in some cases, and receive tax credits by filing joint income tax returns.
 There are, however, some disadvantages that come with a legal separation.

-Fortunately, there are instances where couples decide, even after going through the whole process of legal separation, that they want to remain together in a more complete sense and thus aim to end the separation.
+Fortunately, there are instances where couples decide, even after going through the whole process of legal separation, that they want to remain together in a complete sense and thus aim to end the separation.

 Reasons to Reverse a Legal Separation in Arizona?

 People are quick to make decisions based on emotion.
 Divorce and separation proceedings are no exception to this, and many couples may thrust themselves into a situation which, after some thought, they are not privy to.
 Whether they attempt a trial separation or go for the full legal separation, second thoughts and reflection can lead to a couple wanting to reverse course and resume their lives as they were.

-Draft a Motion to Vacate: With the help of a lawyer, like one of the family law attorneys at Hildebrand Law, you and your spouse need to draft a motion to vacate the order of legal separation you have already acquired.
+Draft a Motion to Vacate: With the help of a lawyer, like one of the family law attorneys at Hildebrand Law, PC, you and your spouse need to draft a motion to vacate the order of legal separation you have already acquired.
 It is important you start this by notifying the court of the docket number in which your separation agreement was determined so the court knows which case is under consideration for a reversal.

 Explain the situation: drafting your motion means that you must inform the court as to the circumstances surrounding why you and your spouse are seeking a reversal.
 The explanation should include how you have both reconciled your differences, as well as stating that your marriage has, in fact, not been dissolved already.
 You also have to demonstrate a basis under the Arizona Rules of Family Law Procedure to set aside the Decree of Legal Separation.

-This can be done without a lawyer, though it can be helpful to have your legal counsel review the motion in its entirety to ensure it is properly composed.
+This can be done without a lawyer, though it can be helpful to have your lawyer review the motion in its entirety to ensure it is properly composed.
 You should also include a form of Order for a judge to sign off on with language, such as, “the above action is ordered vacated” or similar wording.
 This gives the judge the ease of signing with no hassle and no obstacles keeping him or her from getting everyone on their way.